MrFarland/DM-Operations-Center/Module/abilities.md

 | **Huge**   | [STR](strength) x 60 |
 {.gray}

-**Calculated**<br/>
-We do enough math, here are the capacities for small, medium and large creatures.
+*We do enough math, here are the pre-calculated capacities for small, medium and large creatures.*
 |    |   S/M  |    L   |
 |:--:|:------:|:------:|
 | 10 | 150 lb | 300 lb |